Category Archives: Retaining wall

 • They can accommodate differential settlements and deflection of soil nails are usually within tolerable limits.

-• They are cost-effective than any other retaining wall system because shotcrete of minimal thickness is used than heavy structural walls in the case of other retaining wall systems.
+• They are more cost-effective than any other retaining wall system.
+This is because shotcrete of minimal thickness is used, unlike the heavy structural walls in other retaining wall systems.

 Anchored retaining walls/Tie back system-Advantages